| No need to mince words |

 Vibe.PowerApps.Com

 Ryan starts this one off on how this is going to change the "Operating System" of departments.
-Which given how much Microsoft is f*ing up Windows 11 (Windows Vista, Windows 8...), I think you know what kind of future this portends.
-Simon (a PM) then saunters in to show us how a non-technical person builds things (but of course needs help connecting his device - why didn't he ask Copilot to do that for him?).
+Which given how much Microsoft is f*ing up Windows 11 (Windows ME, Windows Vista, Windows 8...), I think you know what kind of future this portends.
+Simon (a PM) then saunters in to show us how a non-technical person builds things (but of course needs help connecting his device).

 This is the "new portal" that is intended to replace make.powerapps.com (Oh sure!
 You can keep using the old portal, just like VB6!).
 It is supposedly their new business-facing portal where non-devs will work.